00surya/EasyImageUpload/README.md

 ### Prerequisites

-Before using the Image Upload Module, ensure you have the following prerequisites:
+Before using the EasyImageUpload, ensure you have the following prerequisites:

 - A working web application project.
 - Access to a server with endpoints to handle image uploads and deletions.